 When you think of “projects,” does your mind immediately jump to the technology departments?
 IT, R&D, Engineering?
 It should.
 While professional managers and business analysts may have first emerged in these technical bastions, they are far from the only positions within a company with projects.
-In fact, much of what a business does can be considered project-based, and no matter the department, could greatly benefit from management guidance.
+In fact, if you’re wondering how to become a better manager, you need to expand what you consider a project.
+Much of what a business does can be considered project-based, and no matter the department, could greatly benefit from management guidance.

 Implementing new inventory management procedures is a project.
 Rolling out a new performance appraisal process is a project.
 Market research is a project.
 Year-end accounting is a project.
 Organizing a sales conference is a project.
-In short, be it a task that last a few hours or an entire fiscal year, much of the work in your organization is non-technical projects-based.
+In short, successful project managements isn’t limited to just technical assignments and projects.
+Be it a task that last a few hours or an entire fiscal year, much of the work in your organization is non-technical projects-based.

 The Occasional Project Manager